alexjyong/audiobookshelf-startos/README.md

 # Audiobookshelf for StartOS

-Audiobookshelf is a self-hosted audiobook and podcast server.
+[https://github.com/advplyr/audiobookshelf](Audiobookshelf) is a self-hosted audiobook and podcast server.
 This repository creates the `s9pk` package that is installed to run `audiobookshelf` on [StartOS](https://github.com/Start9Labs/start-os/).
 Learn more about service packaging in the [Developer Docs](https://start9.com/latest/developer-docs/).

 ## Dependencies